- 2015: Matthew Holmes '15 (First Cope) & Thea Hogarth '11 (Second Cope)

 Cope & Murray Fellowships

 Haverford offers two fellowships for graduating seniors and alumni with plans to pursue graduate study.

 Applications open in early spring of each year, and awardees must enroll in their graduate program that same fall.
 The value of these fellowships is set annually by the Board of Managers and varies year to year.

 Established in 1899 by Clementine Cope, granddaughter of Thomas P. Cope, member of the Board of Managers from 1830 to 1849.
 The fellowship is to "assist worthy and promising graduates of Haverford College in continuing their studies at Haverford College or at some other institute, in this country or abroad, approved by the Board of Managers."

-Students and alumni applying to a master’s or doctoral program in any discipline are eligible for the Cope Fellowship.
+Students and alumni applying to a master’s, doctoral, or professional degree program in any discipline are eligible for the Cope Fellowship.
 Availability of other financial assistance for graduate study is a factor of consideration.

 Cope Fellowship Past Recipients

 Established in 1964 by two anonymous friends "in recognition of the scholarly attainments of Augustus Taber Murray, a distinguished alumnus of Haverford College of the Class of 1885."